Quito: Sports

 An interesting fact about Quito is that the stadiums are located over 2,800 m above sea level, which generally means that there is an advantage for the local teams when they play against foreign teams, and it has helped the Ecuadorian national team to qualify for four World Cups.

 Crime

 The U.S. Department of State notes that petty theft is the most common crime issue facing tourists in Quito, stating in 2015: "Pickpocketing, purse snatching, robbery, bag slashing, and hotel room theft are the most common types of crimes committed against U.S. citizens."

-Ecuadorean President Daniel Noboa has stated that about 70% of the world's cocaine now transits through Ecuador's ports before onward shipment to the US and Europe.
+Ecuadorian President Daniel Noboa has stated that about 70% of the world's cocaine now transits through Ecuador's ports before onward shipment to the US and Europe.
 The Ecuadorian security crisis includes several criminal gangs competing for control over major drug routes.

 In 2025, Quito saw a 32% increase in homicides, in the months of January through May, compared to 2024.
 Quito is seen as a "consumer market" by organized criminal groups, including drug gangs.